Phoenix009/Notes/WiSe'23/Security/Symmetric Cryptography.md

 # Perfect secrecy:
-For a scheme to be perfectly secret, observing the cipher text $c$ should have no effect on the adversary’s knowledge regarding the actual message $m$ that was sent;
+For a scheme to be perfectly secret, observing the cipher text
+$c$ should have no effect on the adversary’s knowledge regarding the actual message $m$ that was sent;

 $$\text{Pr}[M=m \mid C=c] = \text{Pr}[M=m]$$
-In other words, the a posteriori probability that some message $m$ was sent, conditioned on the cipher text $c$ that was observed, should be no different from the a priori probability that $m$ would be sent.
+In other words, the posteriori probability that some message $m$ was sent, conditioned on the cipher text $c$ that was observed, should be no different from the a priori probability that $m$ would be sent.

 This formulation requires that the probability distribution of the cipher text does not depend on the plaintext.